-Over the years, we have spoken with thousands of clients involving a broad range of complex international tax issues.
-Many of these complex issues involve matters regarding PFIC Reporting and Taxes.
+Over the years, we have worked with thousands of clients involving a broad range of complex international tax issues.
+For better or worse (usually worse), many of these complex issues involve matters regarding PFIC Reporting and Taxes.

 This is due to the fact that even the IRS instructions and information regarding a PFIC is less than clear.

 Moreover, even the most up-to-date consumer tax software such as TurboTax does not provide any analysis as to whether or not you are the proud owner or investor of a PFIC.